Fishers are elusive, forest-dwelling members of the weasel family. They have long, slim bodies, short legs, rounded ears and bushy tails.

 Population

-Fishers are common in the Northeast and Midwest U.S., but rare in the northern Rockies and Northwest into California’s southern Sierra Nevada, where they are one of the rarest carnivores.
+Fishers are common in the Northeast and Midwest U.S. They are one of the rarest carnivores, however, in the northern Rockies and Northwest into California’s southern Sierra Nevada.
 Researchers believe there may be fewer than 300 adult fishers in the southern Sierra Nevada population.

 Behavior

-Fishers prefer large areas of dense mature coniferous or mixed forest and are solitary animals.
+Fishers prefer large areas of dense mature coniferous or mixed forest.
+They are solitary animals, except when females are raising their kits.
 They are mainly nocturnal but may be active during the day.
 They travel many miles in search of prey, seeking shelter in hollow trees, logs, rock crevices and dens of other animals.

 Reproduction